 I’m on Bandstand (Bandstand)”

 This is one of the songs that name-dropped Philly and as such qualifies to be called a Philadelphia song.
-Released in 1964, Martha & The Vandellas shouted out Philadelphia while they sang about having a good time wherever you find yourself.
+Released in 1964, in “Dancing in the Streets,” Martha & The Vandellas shouted out Philadelphia while they sang about having a good time wherever you find yourself.

-The original version of Dancing in the Streets was composed by William Stevenson, Ivy Jo Hunter, and Marvin Gaye.
+The original version of the song was composed by William Stevenson, Ivy Jo Hunter, and Marvin Gaye.
 However, the song only became popular with the Martha & The Vandellas version, which peaked at number 2 on the Billboard Hot 100 chart and number 4 on the UK’s Singles Chart.

 Motown Philly by Boyz II Men